Q. When is the deadline for applying?

 A. Yes, two campus visits are required.
 The first visit is a two day orientation immediately before the program begins.
 The second visit occurs during one of the clinical management courses.
 This visit is to evaluate the student's progress and to teach skills not acquired through online learning such as suturing.

 A. Yes.
 The clinical hour requirement depends on the specialty and varies from 650 to 675 hours.

 A. Course credit that is transferred from other schools is judged individually based on our courses and the course similarity via the syllabus.
 We will not accept a course in which less than a B grade is earned.
 A student must have completed 6 hours of course work at Saint Louis University prior to applying for transfer of credit.

-Q. Does the DNP program prepare me to teach?
+Q. Does the MSN-NP program prepare me to teach?

-A. We do offer three nurse educator courses (6-7 credits) that may be added to the basic plan of study.
-An additional 3 credit hour course is also available (for a total of 9 credit hours) for those who wish to apply for NLN certification as a nurse educator (CNE).
+A. We do offer three nurse educator courses (6-7 credits total) that may be added to the basic plan of study (the Educator Option).
+An additional 3 credit hour course is also available (for a total of 9 credit hours) for those who wish to apply for national certification as a nurse educator.

-Q. Do SLU BSN or MSN graduates have an advantage in the admission process?
+Q. Do SLU BSN graduates have an advantage in the admission process?

-A. While we welcome and encourage SLU BSN or MSN graduates to apply to the DNP program, all students will be evaluated equally in the admission process.
+A. While we welcome and encourage SLU BSN graduates to apply to the MSN-NP program, all students will be evaluated equally in the admission process.